-RHYP’s goal is to encourage as many residents, businesses and organizations to make the switch to natural yard care.
-Our measurement tool is the Healthy Yard Pledge.
+RHYP’s goal is to encourage as many residents, businesses, and organizations to make the switch to natural yard care.
+Our measurement tool is a Healthy Yard Pledge.
 It’s easy to complete and we deliver a free Healthy Yard sign to the respondent.

 Who’s Your Audience?

 Who are you trying to convince to make a change?
 The most obvious group is residents.
 But you can (and RHYP has) target other groups, listed below.